DawsonMyers/geo-cli/Readme.md

 # `geo-cli`
 A tool that makes MyGeotab development easier.
 Specifically, this tool aims to simplify cross-release development by managing various versions of `geotabdemo` Postgres database containers.
-This allows you to easily switch between release branches without having to worry about database compatibility.
-In the future, it also aims to simplify other pain points of development by automating them; providing an easy-to-use interface that hides the complexity under the hood.
+This allows developers to easily switch between release branches without having to worry about database compatibility.
+The tool has also evolved over the years to include a taskbar UI menu as well as many time-saving features that simplify other pain points of daily development by automating them; providing an easy-to-use interface that hides the complexity under the hood and makes developers more productive.

 > `geo-cli` is currently under active development and is updated often.
-Please contact me on Chat or through email (dawsonmyers@geotab.com) if you have a feature idea or would like to report a bug.
-You can also join the `geo-cli` Chat space [here](https://chat.google.com/room/AAAAo9gDWgg?cls=7).
+Feel free to make an [MR](https://git.geotab.com/dawsonmyers/geo-cli/-/merge_requests/new) if you would like to contribute improvements or features.

-> `geo-cli` is only supported on Ubuntu.
+> **Note:** `geo-cli` *is only supported on Ubuntu*.
 However, it can be made to work in WSL on Windows if you set up docker for it.

+> 💬 **Join the geo-cli Chat Space** [here](https://chat.google.com/room/AAAAo9gDWgg?cls=7) (currently with nearly 80 members) to report bugs, share feature ideas, and stay informed about new features.
+You can also contact me on Chat or through email (dawsonmyers@geotab.com).
+> ⭐ **Like geo-cli?** Add a star to the [repo](https://git.geotab.com/dawsonmyers/geo-cli).

 ## Table of Contents
 - [`geo-cli`](#geo-cli)